JohannesKoenig/etl-pipeline-demo/README.md

 - Go to the `pipeline` folder and run `poetry install`.

 Formatting:

 For the python project go to the `pipeline` folder and execute
 ```poetry run ruff format```
 to format the project.
 You can run static typechecking with
 ```poetry run pyright```

+Database setup:

+The `sql` folder stores files for initializing the postgres database.
+Use the `table.psql` to create the `processed_data` table.